Log Canonical Minimal Model Program for corank one foliations on Threefolds: Introduction

+We present here a brief historical overview of the subject.
 The MMP for rank one foliations on surfaces was carried out by McQuillan \cite{McQ} and Brunella \cite{Bru}.
 The program for rank two foliations with dlt singularities (F-dlt) on threefolds was carried out by Cascini, Spicer and Svaldi in \cite{Spi}, \cite{CS} and \cite{SS22}.
+For rank one foliated threefolds, see \cite{CS20}; we remark that the geometry of the MMP here has some significant differences with the rank two case.
 Analogously to the classical case, the largest class of foliated singularities for which the MMP is still expected to hold are the log canonical (F-lc) ones.
-Roughly speaking, a log canonical foliation singularity is dlt if there aren't "too many leaves" passing through it.
+Roughly speaking, a log canonical foliation singularity is dlt if there aren't ``too many leaves" passing through it.
 While, as one might expect, any foliated lc singularity can be birationally modified to one that is dlt \cite[Theorem 8.1]{CS}, extending the MMP from the dlt to the lc setting is not straightforward.
-Moreover, many naturally occuring foliations, for example, foliations on $\mathbb{P}^n$ given by linear projections are log canonical, but not dlt.
-More generally, it has been shown by Araujo and Druel \cite[Proposition 5.3]{AD13} that Fano foliations are never dlt.
-On the other end, F-dlt singularities may not be preserved by some common operations used in the MMP, such as the passage from a foliated good minimal model to the log canonical model or in the canonical bundle formula set up.
-Thus, it is highly desirable to extend the MMP from the dlt to the lc setting.
-The aim of this article is to establish the log canonical minimal model program for corank one foliations on threefolds with at worst klt singularities and provide some applications.
-The following is our first main result.
+We remark that our techniques differ from those of the foundational works \cite{Spi}, \cite{CS} and \cite{SS22}.
+This is because dlt foliations have non-dicritical singularities \cite[Theorem 11.3]{CS}; in particular, this allows us to compare foliated discrepancy with the classical one and hence to relate $K_\mcF \cdot R$ with $K_X \cdot R$ when $R\subset \overline{NE}(X)$ is a $K_\mcF$-negative extremal ray (see for example, \cite[Lemma 8.14, 8.15]{Spi} for $R$ of divisorial type and \cite[Section 6]{CS} for $R$ of flipping type).
+When the foliation has dicritical singularities, such techniques don't work and other ideas are needed.
+Our approach to the log canonical MMP has actually been inspired by that of \cite{CS3} which deals with the algebraically integrable case. \\